Reebok Sublite XT Cushion 2.0 Fully Reviewed Review Facts

-A superlight trainer that will enable you to keep moving without any extra weight from first toe-off but supportive and comfortable enough that wearing them long after the run is done is a definite option, the Reebok Sublite XT Cushion 2.0 is a streamlined shoe with an aesthetic appeal at an affordable price.
+A superlight trainer that will enable you to keep moving without any extra weight from first toe-off, but supportive and comfortable enough that wearing it long after the run is done, is a definite option; the Reebok Sublite XT Cushion 2.0 is a streamlined shoe with an aesthetic appeal at an affordable price.

 and keep their grip even during an intense run.

 Any runner will tell you that weight matters when it comes to trainers: even if a shoe is streamlined, if the outsole’s too heavy or the upper’s made of thick materials, this will cause unneeded weight and drag during a run.
-Fortunately the Cushion 2.0 is a superlight
+Fortunately, the Reebok Sublite XT Cushion 2.0 is a superlight trainer

-trainer, averaging 6.1 ounces/173 grams, which places this trainer on the lighter end of the running shoe spectrum.
-For its price range, this super lightweight can’t be beat.
+, averaging 6.1 ounces/173 grams, which places this trainer on the lighter end of the running shoe spectrum.
+For its price range, this super lightweight can’t be beaten.

 , complaints about the tread wearing on the outsole have been practically nil, which speaks well to the lasting power of the Cushion 2.0 on hard pavement and asphalt.
 Although flexible, this shouldn’t be read as flimsy: although some have voiced complaints regarding its overall durability, the durable synthetic leather that makes up its sidewalls are designed to keep the foot firmly in place and not lose shape over time.